 If you don’t have a family command center, I encourage you to create one.
 It can be as small or as large as you need.
 You might add a few important things or leave something out that doesn’t work for your family.

-Update: I moved the command center to the opposite wall and reorganized a bit.
+Update: I moved the command center to the opposite wall and reorganized the layout a bit.
+Many of the papers we affected by the breeze when the door was open, so I moved everything to the side behind the door.
 See this post for more details.